 • approve the materiality analysis, timing and media for the Non-financial statement and for CSR initiatives.

-The Sustainability Committee includes The Chairman, the CEO, the Executive Deputy Chairman and all first reporting lines to the CEO.
+The Sustainability Committee includes the Chairman, the CEO, the Executive Deputy Chairman and all primary reporting lines to the CEO.

 The Committee receives support from the Sustainability department, which is tasked with:

-- supporting the Committee in carrying out its tasks, in particular in monitoring, reporting and operationally implementing the goals (via the CSR Working Groups);
+• supporting the Committee in carrying out its tasks, in particular in monitoring, reporting and operationally implementing the goals, via the CSR Working Groups;

-- identifying the reporting areas of the report;
+• identifying the reporting areas of the report;

-- defining the Key Performance Indicators (KPIs) to represent the Group's activities and identifying new ones, if necessary;
+• defining the Key Performance Indicators (KPIs) to represent the Group's activities and identifying new ones, if necessary;